Drink & Dine: Perfect Wine and Food Pairings for Summer Salads

 When finding the perfect wine pairing for a salad, white is the way to go.
 Photo: Maskot/Getty Images

-During these dog days of summer, salad may be your best friend.
+During the dog days of summer, salad may be your best friend.
 Light, energizing, quick to prepare and easy to modify depending on what’s available and affordable amid the season’s bounty, salad is the perfect seasonal main or side.

-A recent article in the New York Times, 20 Easy Salads for Every Summer Table, made that point supremely well, splitting recipes into four buckets — Leafy Salads, Sturdy Salads, Pasta, Grain and Bean Salads ands Sweet & Savoury Fruit Salads — reminding us, among other things, that buying bottled salad dressing is unnecessarily costly and sort of pointless.
+A 2022 article in the New York Times, 20 Easy Salads for Every Summer Table, made that point supremely well, splitting recipes into four buckets — Leafy Salads, Sturdy Salads, Pasta, Grain and Bean Salads ands Sweet & Savoury Fruit Salads — reminding us, among other things, that buying bottled salad dressing is unnecessarily costly and sort of pointless.